-‘Want to read with us?
-First, join Bookclubz.
-It’s a platform that hosts our book club.
-It’s easy!
-Create a profile there and then become a Diasporic Peoples Writing Collective (DPWC) book club member via this link: https://bookclubz.com/clubs/24994/join/dddd92/
+Join us for a read via Bookclubs.
+Bookclubs is a platform for hosting book club events and discussions.
+It’s easy to join!
+Create a profile and become a Diasporic Peoples Writing Collective (DPWC) book club member via this link: https://bookclubz.com/clubs/24994/join/dddd92/

-We’re reading the following book right now.
-Please read along with us and meet us on Zoom for the discussion.
+We’re reading the following book/s now, so pace yourself and meet us on Zoom for the discussion/s.

 September 13, 2021 6:00 PM – 7:00 PM – PST

 Tureeda Mikell is an educator, consultant, griot/elocutionist/Story Medicine Woman, activist for holism, and an award winning poet who has published/performed nationally and internationally.
 She is a Qigong healer, consultant for the Bay Area Writing Project at U. C. Berkeley’s Graduate School of Education and a BAWP fellow.
 She’s published 72 CA Poets in the school’s student anthologies and she’s a former Alameda County area coordinator for CA Poets in the Schools and state-wide programs.
 Mikell is the Tree of Life Health Literacy Project’s founding director and the Arts Is Education coach for the counties of Alameda, S.F., and Contra Costa, Mikell is also a winner of the 2015-16 Oakland Arts Grant for Unbroken Circles.
 Find her book on Nomadic Press.

 July 31, 2021 10:00 AM – 11:30 AM – PST